-One of the big questions we get is why Offensive Countermeasures are so important.
-Well, to be honest, you will need it someday.
 The current threat landscape is shifting.
+Traditional defenses are failing us.
 We need to develop new strategies to defend ourselves.
 Even more importantly, we need to better understand who is attacking us and why.
 Some of the things we talk about you may implement immediately, others may take you a while to implement.
 Either way, consider what we discuss as a collection of tools at your disposal when you need them to annoy attackers, attribute who is attacking you and, finally, attack the attackers.

 - Why Offensive Countermeasures?